-The drinking water delivered to customers in the East Los Angeles District whether its source is groundwater or imported water, meets or surpasses all federal and state regulations.
-All drinking water standards are set by the U.S. Environmental Protection Agency under the authorization of the Federal Safe Drinking Water Act of 1974.
-In California, the state's Division of Drinking Water can either adopt the USEPA standard or set state standards that are more stringent than those set by the federal government.
+Another potential threat to water supply reliability is water quality.
+The drinking water delivered to customers in the King City District meets or surpasses all federal and state regulations.
+The U.S. Environmental Protection Agency as authorized by the Federal Safe Drinking Water Act of 1974 sets drinking water standards.
+A state can either adopt the USEPA standard or set state standards that are more stringent than those set by the federal government.

-There are two general types of drinking water standards, Primary and Secondary.
+There are two types of drinking water standards: Primary and Secondary.
 Primary Standards are designed to protect public health by establishing Maximum Contamination Levels (MCL) for substances in water that may be harmful to humans.
 MCLs are established very conservatively for each contaminant and are generally based on health effects which may occur if a person were to drink three liters of the water per day for 70 years.
 Secondary Standards are based on the aesthetic qualities of the water such as taste, odor, color, and certain mineral content.
 These standards, established by the State of California, specify limits for substances that may affect consumer acceptance of the water.